rahatyeasinemon/bit-integrations/readme.txt

 = 2.2.6  =
 _Release Date -28th September 2024_
 - **New Actions :**
   - Go High Level: Now available as an action, allowing seamless integration with Go High Level for better automation and CRM workflows.
-(Pro)

 - **New Triggers :**
   - Divi Form Builder: Create complex forms with the Divi Builder and trigger actions based on form submissions.
 (Pro)